altayaydemir/altay-dot-wtf/data/blog/happier-lighthouse.md

 export default Markdown
 ```

-That might be a heavy library to load if we are not going to render any code blocks since it contains all the parsing logic with themes and such.
+That might be a heavy library to load if I'm not planning to render any code blocks since it contains all the parsing logic with themes and such.

 And as you can guess, the homepage does not contain any code snippets, **which is why Lighthouse is unhappy: the eager load.**